-It's more than a little weird to wake up in a White Supremacist country every day looking like me, but having a serious history of consciousness-building related to “race.”
+It's more than a little weird to wake up in a White Supremacist country every day looking like me but having a serious history of consciousness-building related to “race.”
 I mean, I was ten before I even talked to a Black American.
 I was sixteen before I realized the extent to which most Black people and their so-called “White” counterparts in America live vastly different lives.
-But today -- five and a half decades later -- I remain incredulous at how little has changed beyond the superficial.
+But today – five and a half decades later – I remain incredulous at how little has changed beyond the superficial.

-I have read many, many books about “race” relations (the first being Soul on Ice by Eldridge Cleaver).
-I have watched many, many films -- fiction and non-fiction, well known and never heard of -- about “race” relations.
+I’ve read many, many books about “race” relations (the first being Soul on Ice by Eldridge Cleaver when I was in high school).
+I’ve watched many, many films – fiction and non-fiction, well known and never heard of – about “race” relations.
 I've done research (scientific and otherwise) on “race” relations.
-And I have spent literally thousands -- maybe tens of thousands -- of hours talking with Africans and African Americans about all manner of things, including “race” relations.
+And I’ve spent literally thousands – maybe tens of thousands – of hours talking with Africans and African-Americans about all manner of things, including “race” relations.
 But one thing's for sure: I'll never pull a Rachel Dolezal.
 ‘Cause I'm not Black.
 I'm not confused about that.

 For all my “consciousness,” I can't even fathom the terror Black Americans must live with on a daily basis.
-When one of my students who imagines him or herself to be "White” claims they “don't see color,” or when a Black student says to me, “I really don't think I've ever experienced racism like used to happen back in the day” (as they fairly regularly do), I know they're demonstrating a level of denial that is absolutely necessary to keep this pressure cooker culture of ours from sending ham hocks and mayonnaise straight through the ceiling and all the way to Mars.
+When one of my students who has been taught to believe they are “White” claims they “don't see color,” or when a Black student says to me, “I really don't think I've ever experienced racism like used to happen back in the day” (as they fairly regularly do), I know they're demonstrating a level of denial that is absolutely necessary to keep this pressure cooker culture of ours from sending ham hocks and mayonnaise straight through the ceiling and all the way to Mars.
 And I know I'm not by a long shot the only one who knows this.
 But I have, in fact, somehow, come to notice things most people who look like me don't.

 It confuses the hell out of other people.
-“White” folks are stunned to find out I don't share their perspectives on “race."
-Sometime they're even wounded by the directness of my analysis, if they don't come right out and call me a traitor to my race.
+“White” folks are stunned to find out I don't share their perspectives on “race.”
+Sometimes they're even wounded by the directness of my analysis, if they don't come right out and call me a traitor to my race.
 And Black folks ask me, “Where are you from...?”
 To which I respond, “You mean where did I learn to talk like this?”
 Nobody on either side trusts me at face value.

 And I get it.

 I wrote a whole book about “race” relations in the United States using my life as a construct to discuss the topic in an effort to figure out how I turned into this person I've become.
-But while the book says a lot about White Supremacy, it doesn’t explain how all people who look like me in this country receive the same White Supremacist socialization, but it doesn't always fully take.
+The book says a lot about White Supremacy.
+It does not, however, manage to explain why White Supremacist socialization doesn’t affect all people who look like me the same way.
 From a sociological standpoint, this is a conundrum.

-But White Supremacy and all the creepy manifestations that accompany it from disdain to full blown lynching in broad daylight at a picnic disgust me and sometimes horrify me and (for whatever reason) I cannot not see them.
+White Supremacy and all the creepy manifestations that accompany it from disdain to full blown lynching in broad daylight at a picnic disgust me and sometimes horrify me and (for whatever reason) I cannot not see them.
 Worse, I can't unsee them either.
 And by this stage of my life (pushing 72, that is) that's a lot of stuff I can't unsee.
 It's depressing.

 Still, I don't think I've earned the right to whine.
-Being depressed about White Supremacy when I look the way I look is not the same as being depressed (or angry or frustrated or any other emotion) with a skin tone that relegates a person to a reduced status no matter who they are or even how much money they have.
+Being depressed about White Supremacy when I look the way I look is not the same as being depressed (or angry or frustrated or any other emotion) with a skin tone that relegates a person to sub-human status no matter who they are or even how much money they have.

 I know there are people who look or looked just like me that are spending their lives in prison or died as a result of being like me.
-But I'm still alive and -- so far -- not in prison.
+But I'm still alive and – so far – not in prison.
 So, like I said, I'm in a weird position.
 I see this shit and I can't unsee it and I could hide in a closet, but I'd go mad.